farmaker47/Build_TensorFlow_Lite_Support_Library_With_Docker/README.md

 <img src="images/generated_folder.PNG" width="2560" height="540">

-CAUTION: name of the container always change so do not use `d40836790a39` but find out yours and replace at the above command.
+**CAUTION**: name of the container always change so do not use `d40836790a39` but find out yours and replace at the above command.

 If we open the tensorflow-lite-support folder and then java folder we can see the generated files.
 We are specifically interested in libtensorflowlite_support.jar file:

 <img src="images/final_jar.PNG" width="2560" height="540">

-Rename the specific file to classes.jar and follow the below procedure
+**Rename** the specific file to classes.jar and follow the below procedure

 ## Download latest tensorflow_lite_support.aar file from Maven repository